edemastes/comp-electronic-media/README.md

   Be ready to share your project and a track or piece of sound art you found interesting.
 - Jan.
 29 (Week 3): Intro to effects and MIDI, Due Feb 5th.
 - Feb.
 5 & 12 (Week 4 & 5): add to your MIDI piece and bring in TWO short pieces for Feb.
 19, no class for Lundi Gras<br>
 Add some MIDI, melody/harmony to your track, or start a new track.
-Try to have at least 3-4 stems and mix them.
-Make 2 versions with some varitions.
+Try to have at least 3-4 stems for each track.
+Make 2 versions with some variations.
 - Feb.
 19 (Week 6): TWO short MIDI pieces to present are due. <br>
 MIDI continued.
 Pop & jazz harmony quick tips
 - Feb.
 26 (Week 7): Foley and sound fx.
 Recording your surroundings